G.I. Joe: Operation Blackout: Development

 The game was announced on August 12, 2020.
 A trailer for the game was released the same day.
 Maximum Games handled publishing duties for the game in the PAL regions.
 On the day of the announcement, Chilean indie developer IguanaBee revealed that the game was their secret project for 2020.
 The game is available in a Digital Deluxe edition on all platforms.

 On October 19, 2020, six days after the game's release, GameMill Entertainment announced that a Microsoft Windows version was in development.

 Reception

-On Metacritic, the PlayStation 4 version of G.I.
+On the review aggregation website Metacritic, the PlayStation 4 version of G.I.
 Joe: Operation Blackout has a score of 51% based on sixteen reviews, the Xbox One version has a score of 56% based on eight reviews, and the Nintendo Switch version has a score of 55% based on four reviews, all indicating "mixed or average" reviews.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 11% of critics.